 Mimosa bark and leaves have the ability to reduce redness and soothe discomfort.
 This is thought to be due to three forms of steroids present in the bark.
 Studies show that the bark powder has a anesthesia-like effect on the skin, and can reduce pain for up to three hours when applied topically.
 What is more, the bark aids in skin regeneration.

 Traditionally, a tea made from the leaves of the Mimosa tree was used to offer relief for toothache soreness.

-Mimosa bark is helpful for symptoms of skin conditions such as acne, psoriasis and herpes.
+Mimosa bark is helpful for some skin conditions.
 It has, as of late, become a popular ingredient in hair and skin products as it may stimulate the generation of skin elastin and collagen.
 This may be related to its high flavonoid and hyaluronic acid content, chemical compounds responsible for cell regeneration in skin.

 Mimosa is full of vital plant micronutrients, including copper, iron, zinc, manganese and magnesium.
-These nutrients aid in cell repair and promote the development of an immune system that is health and strong.
+These nutrients promote cell health and a strong immune system.

 - Dr. Edward F. Group III, DC, ND, DACBN, DCBCN, DABFM